 Doing this will make it easier to clear whatever remains with your drain rod as there will be less debris to push through.
 If you can’t reach any of the blockage, skip straight to step four.

 Next you’ll need your drain rod and a bit of patience.
-Feed the drain rod into the drain and through the blockage, moving it around to break the debris up.
+Find the nearest manhole cover to your trap drain, lift the cover off and set it aside.
+Feed the drain rod into the drain and through the blockage, moving it around to break up the debris.
 The rod will become easier to move as the blockage disintegrates, so it’s useful to pay attention to that if you can’t actually see the blockage.

 If the above didn’t work, or it wasn’t safe to attempt, it’s time to call in a professional.